 - a.
 Two members elected by and from the academic faculty (schools) - b.
 One member elected by and from the librarians - c.
 Two members elected by and from the professional staff reporting within the area - d.
 One member elected by and from the classified staff reporting within the area - e.
 One student member.

-I. For Associate and Assistant Vice Presidents, Associate Provosts, Deans (other than deans of schools) and Directors a.
-Four members elected by and from the faculty/professional staff (any combination of academic faculty including librarians, and/or professional staff including management/confidential)
+I. For Associate and Assistant Vice Presidents, Associate Provosts, Deans (other than deans of schools) and Directors

 The six-member committee shall be composed as follows: